Lite Pro Enterprise | Standard Advanced

-Important: It is essential that you use Vend's stock order feature when adding new product inventory.
+It is essential that you use Retail POS's stock order feature when adding new product inventory.
 If you do not, your product costs will be incorrect.

-When you're processing your stock orders through Vend, you'll need to send these to Xero to create an accounts payable invoice in Xero.
+When you're processing your stock orders through Retail POS, you'll need to send these to Xero to create an accounts payable invoice in Xero.
 Unlike the rest of the integration, this does not happen automatically.

-To post a stock order to Xero, follow the steps below:
+To post a received stock order to Xero, follow these steps:

-3. You can now click the blue Xero button, or click the View on Xero button on the stock order page to see this stock order in Xero.
+Or click the VIEW ON XERO button on the stock order page for the specific order to see this stock order in Xero.